Partitioning Perfect Graphs into Stars: Introduction

 \makeatletter [3]{ \tikz@scan@one@point\pgfutil@firstofone#1 \edef#2{\the\pgf@x} \edef#3{\the\pgf@y} } \makeatother

-Our goal in this paper is to achieve a better understanding of star partitions of certain classes of perfect graphs.
-We provide a fairly complete classification in terms of polynomial-time solvability versus NP-completeness on the most prominent subclasses of perfect graphs, leaving few potentially challenging cases open; see \autoref{fig-overview} for an overview of our results.
+Our goal in this paper is to achieve a better understanding of star partitions for certain subclasses of perfect graphs.
+We provide a fairly complete classification in terms of \pt{} solvability versus NP-completeness on the most prominent subclasses of perfect graphs, leaving a few potentially challenging cases open; see \cref{fig-overview} for an overview of our results.

-\paragraph{Motivation.} The literature in algorithmic graph theory is full with packing and partitioning problems.
-From a more applied point of view, \textsc{$P_3$-Packing} and \textsc{$P_3$-Partition} find applications in dividing distributed systems into subsystems~\cite{KMZ06} as well as in the \textsc{Test Cover} problem arising in bioinformatics~\cite{BHHHLRS03}.
-In particular, the application in distributed systems explicitly motivates the consideration of very restricted (perfect) graph classes such as grid-like structures.

-Let us discuss a few specific application scenarios for \probStarPart with respect to important subclasses of \emph{perfect graphs}.
-First, \probStarPart{} on grid graphs naturally occurs in political redistricting problems~\cite{BBCFNW14}.
-We show that \probStarPart{} remains NP-complete on subcubic grid graphs.
+\paragraph{Motivation.} \looseness=-1 The literature in algorithmic graph theory is full of packing and partitioning problems (packing is an optimization variant of partitioning, where one tries to maximize the number of disjoint vertex subsets).
+Concerning practical relevance, note that \textsc{$P_3$-Packing} and \textsc{$P_3$-Partition} find applications in dividing distributed systems into subsystems~\cite{KMZ06} as well as in the \textsc{Test Cover} problem arising in bioinformatics~\cite{BHHHLRS03}.
+In particular, the application in distributed systems explicitly motivates the consideration of very restricted (perfect) graph classes such as grid-like structures. \probStarPart{} on grid graphs naturally occurs in political redistricting problems~\cite{BBCFNW15}.
+We show that \probStarPart{} remains NP-hard on subcubic grid graphs.

-Interval graphs are another famous class of perfect graphs.
+Interval graphs are a further famous class of perfect graphs.
 Here, \probStarPart can be considered a team formation problem: Assume that we have a number of agents, each being active during a certain time interval.
-Our goal is to form teams, all of same size, such that each team contains at least one agent sharing time with every other team member.
-This specific team member becomes the team leader, since it can act as an information hub.
+Our goal is to form teams, all of the same size, such that each team contains at least one agent sharing time with every other team member.
+This specific team member becomes the team leader, since he or she can act as an information hub.
 Forming such teams is nothing else than solving \probStarPart on interval graphs.
-We present efficient algorithms for \probStarPart on unit interval graphs (that is, for the case when all agents are active for the same amount of time) and for \probPthreePart{} on interval graphs.
+We present efficient algorithms for \probStarPart on unit interval graphs (that is, for the case when all agents are active for the same amount of time) and for \probPthreePart{} on general interval graphs.